Fort William and Mary

 Fort William and Mary was a colonial-era British fortress on the island of New Castle, at the mouth of the Piscataqua River in the Province of New Hampshire.
 Originally known as "The Castle," it was renamed Fort William and Mary circa 1692, after the accession of William III and Mary II to the British throne.
 During the American Revolutionary War (1775–1783) it was captured by rebel forces, recaptured, and later abandoned by the British.
 Following an 1808 rebuilding in response to increasing British hostilities, it was renamed Fort Constitution and served in the War of 1812.
 Another rebuilding and expansion was carried out in the wake of the Spanish-American War in 1899.
 The fort served actively through the first half of the 20th century and World War II.

 Fort Constitution was given to the State of New Hampshire by the American military in 1961 and converted into a state park.
 Listed on the National Register of Historic Places in 1973, it is open to the public.

 Colonial period

 Erected by local colonial forces prior to 1632, the original fortress reported directly to the royal governor of the Province of New Hampshire and guarded access to the harbor at Portsmouth.
-It was later manned by provincial troops and served as the colony's main munitions depot and seaport.
+It was manned by provincial troops and served as the colony's main munitions depot and seaport.

+In 1665, the Carr-Cartwright Commission visited New Hampshire to evaluate the governance of the province.
+In their report, they recommended substantial improvements, especially in light of the Second Anglo-Dutch War which started that year.
+These improvements were funded by the towns of Dover and Portsmouth.

+Richard Cutt, brother of John Cutt, was the first commander of the newly renovated fort and infantry company by order of the Massachusetts General Court in 1673.
+Elias Stileman was his lieutenant.
+He replaced Cutt when the latter died in 1676.

+In 1683, Governor Edward Cranfield fired longtime commander Captain Elias Stileman and replaced him with Walter Barefoote.
+In the aftermath of Gove's Rebellion, Edward Gove was held there awaiting transportation to Boston and eventually the Tower of London.
+He complained of the treatment he received from Barefoote.

 Colonel Shadrach Walton commanded the fort during different periods at the end of the 17th and beginning of the 18th century.

+In 1705, the fort was inspected by military architect Wolfgang William Romer who suggested several improvements that were not acted upon.

 The fort also served to protect Kittery on the opposite shore of the harbor, now in the state of Maine, but then part of the Province of Massachusetts Bay.
 The Kittery side of the harbor was raided numerous times by the tribes of the Wabanaki Confederacy during the French and Indian Wars (1753–1763).

+In 1770, John Cochran accepted the post of commander of the fort from Governor John Wentworth.